davidgilbertson/davidg-site/README.md

 But really, that's what production boxes are for, right?

+During the build for production, all references to `scss` files from within components are gathered and processed into a single `main.css` file which is hashed and then loaded into `index.html`.

 ##Server
 The entry point for the server is `start.js` which does nothing more than require `babel/register` and call `server.js`.

 ##Webpack Magic
-SCSS files are imported into the component where they're used.
-One of the webpack loaders strips all these out and compiles them into a single styles.[hash].css file.
-One day these may be brought into each component individually if I chunk up the bundles.
-For now, there's no difference between doing this and having a separate `_main.scss` that imports everything.

 I've got a little plugin in `webpack.production.config.js` that dumps the stats out to `webpack-build-stats.json` when `npm run prod` is run.

-In production, `server.js` looks at this file to get the hash that it needs to reference the files.
+In production, `server.js` looks at this file to get the hash that it needs to reference the JS and CSS files.

 When `server.js` first responds, it gets a reference to the correct JS file and sends that to the HTML template.
 It also gets the compiled CSS and inlines it in a `<style>` tag.